Elizabeth O’Connor-Cowley – Director, eeni meeni miini moh

-For a business that has been going for only six and a half years, eeni meeni miini moh is making its mark in children's fashion on the world stage.
-The company was recently short-listed for the Premier of Queensland's Award for Emerging Exporter and also won two categories (Kids and Innovation) in the 2006 Australian Fashion Design Awards.
+Since the year 2000, eeni meeni miini moh has been making its mark in children's fashion on the world stage!
+The company was short-listed for the Premier of Queensland's Award for Emerging Exporter and also won two categories (Kids and Innovation) in the 2006 Australian Fashion Design Awards.

 Cate Blanchett's son, Ignatius, and Naomi Watts' baby, Alexander, have also been seen in the eeni meeni miini moh signature beanie.
 Made from all-natural fibres, the eeni meeni miini moh range is unique and is in great demand from mums and dads the world over.